Battle of Prenzlau: Battle

 After the clash at Boitzenburg, Hohenlohe knew that the French were on the Berlin highway, which went northeast from Zehdenick to Prenzlau.
-So instead of continuing on the Lychen-Boitzenburg-Prenzlau road, which intersected with the Berlin highway, he veered northeast to Schönermark-Nordwestuckermark.
-At 4:00 AM on 28 October and the column reached Schönermark, only eight kilometers from Prenzlau.
-Hohenlohe held a council of war at which the officers argued whether to march east to Prenzlau or to go north to Pasewalk.
+Instead of continuing on the Lychen-Boitzenburg-Prenzlau road, which intersected with the Berlin highway, Hohenloe veered northeast to Schönermark-Nordwestuckermark.
+At 4:00 AM on 28 October his column reached Schönermark, only eight kilometres from Prenzlau.
+Hohenlohe held a council of war at which the officers argued whether to march east to Prenzlau, or to go north to Pasewalk.
 A cavalry vedette reported that Prenzlau was clear of the French at 6:00 AM, so the march continued, though three hours were wasted before getting underway.
 It was very difficult to get the column moving again and angry protests were heard from the starving soldiers.
 Schwerin led the column with a cuirassier regiment and a battery of horse artillery.
 The bulk of the infantry trailed behind Schwerin's vanguard and Oberst Prince Augustus of Prussia led the rear guard, which consisted of a cavalry regiment and an infantry battalion.
 Two dragoon regiments protected the right flank.

 Two roads approached the west side of Prenzlau, the Berlin highway to the southwest and the road through Schönermark to the northwest.
 The two roads entered the city at gates about 500 meters apart.
 The roads were raised above the surrounding marshland and passed through suburbs about one kilometer in length.
 The several kilometer long Unteruckersee (Lower Ucker Lake) lies on the south side of the city.
 The Uecker River flows north from the lake on the west side of Prenzlau.

 Marshal Murat had two divisions and two brigades of cavalry, plus 12 guns in three horse artillery batteries.
-Lasalle's brigade included the 5th and 7th Hussar Regiments, and Milhaud's brigade comprised the 1st Hussar and 13th Chasseurs à Cheval Regiments.
-Grouchy's 2nd Dragoon Division had the 3rd, 4th, 10th, 11th, 13th, and 22nd Dragoon Regiments, 24 squadrons.
-Beaumont's 3rd Dragoon Division was made up of the 5th, 8th, 12th, 16th, 19th, and 21st Dragoon Regiments, 24 squadrons.
+Lasalle's brigade included the 5th and 7th Hussar Regiments, whist Milhaud's brigade comprised the 1st Hussar and 13th Chasseurs à Cheval Regiments.
+Grouchy's 2nd Dragoon Division had the 3rd, 4th, 10th, 11th, 13th, and 22nd Dragoon Regiments, 24 squadrons in all.
+Beaumont's 3rd Dragoon Division was made up of the 5th, 8th, 12th, 16th, 19th, and 21st Dragoon Regiments, another 24 squadrons.
 The total French strength was 12,000 men.
 Smith puts all the light cavalry in Lasalle's division on page 227, but on page 228 he separates them into brigades under Lasalle and Milhaud.
 Another authority wrote that Milhaud's brigade consisted of the 13th Chasseurs and a dragoon regiment, and that 3,000 of Lannes' picked infantry were at hand.